AdityaMH/Pix5-Tileset/README.md

 LynxRo Tileset remastered.
 With massive rework and add more tiles and improvement uniques.
 Also for FantasyHex.

 Update:
- - Fix tress visual on tundra*
+ - Fix trees visual on tundra*
  - Fix sheep on forest*
  - Add unique Trading Post on desert*